-Due to the financing completed in September and November of 2022, the Company is managing to pay its current overhead and liabilities.
-However, additional funding is urgently required and management is working on arranging another financing.
+Due to the financing completed in fiscal 2022 and 2023, the Company is managing to pay its current overhead and liabilities.
+However, additional funding is urgently required to enable the Company to proceed with its projects and management is working on arranging further financing.